 Yeh Dil Mera

-The drama ‘Yeh Dil Mera’ stars a spectacular cast which is enough to draw in a massive audience.
+The Pakistani drama ‘Yeh Dil Mera’ stars a spectacular cast which is enough to draw in a massive audience.
 The likes of Adnan Siddiqui, Ahad Raza Mir and Sajal Ali play the lead roles in this uber successful drama.

 The main storyline revolves around the chemistry between opposites, bringing to life the cliché of opposites attract!
 Furthermore, Farhat Ishtiaq has written a truly mesmerizing script.
 Aehsun Talish’s direction too has received accolades by a majority of critics.
 The drama has all the trappings including murder, intrigue, a convoluted love story, shock, and betrayal.
 All in all, it is definitely a drama worth seeing.